 You can choose to adopt a data driven marketing approach: watch the stats, split test everything, make decisions based on research...

 Or you can decide that you don’t care about numbers, and want to have fun first and foremost.
-(Nothing wrong with nerding out with spreadsheets if you happen to enjoy that—but some people would rather pull their own nails off with pliers.)
+(Nothing wrong with nerding out with spreadsheets if you happen to enjoy that—but some people would rather pull their own hair out.)

 My marketing friends say numbers are the way to go, but for a micro-business that runs mostly on the founder’s enthusiasm, I vote for methods that make business more enjoyable, and less of a chore.